-So different regions and card brands have created new fraud regulations and technologies.
+So different regions and card brands have created new fraud regulations and technologies to combat the problem.
 3D Secure 2.0 (3DS2) is the latest — and largest — fraud prevention technology.

-In brief, 3DS2 is a global technology protocol that protects online payments.
-The major card brands developed the protocol to reduce fraud at checkout.
-3DS2 allows businesses to provide strong customer authentication (SCA).
-And to use 3DS2, merchants must ensure that their payment process works with the protocol.
+3DS2 is a global technology protocol that protects online payments.
+Major card brands developed the protocol to reduce fraud at checkout.
+3DS2 allows businesses to provide strong customer authentication (SCA), but merchants must ensure that their payment process works with the protocol.

 3DS2 requirements will extend beyond Europe

-“North America may not start fining for non-use,” said Marta Rzeszowska, Moneris Director of Portfolio Product Management, Payments, and Retail Solutions, also speaking at the Summit.
-“But loss of liability shift will mean higher costs to merchants.”
+“North America may not start fining for non-use,” said Marta Rzeszowska, Moneris Director of Portfolio Product Management, Payments, and Retail Solutions, at Kount’s Fall 2020 Digital Protection Summit.
+“But the loss of liability shift will mean higher cost to merchants.”

 Potential pitfalls of the 3DS2 protocol

 Users who have already authenticated on the website can become frustrated.
-Among customers who abandon an online shopping cart due to friction, 59% are less likely to shop with that retailer again, according to a 2019 451 Research survey.
+Among customers who abandon online shopping carts due to friction, 59% are less likely to shop with that retailer again, according to a 2019 451 Research survey.

-4 ways to prepare for 3DS2 now
+How to prepare for global 3DS2 protocols

 1. Check your local 3DS2 implementation timeline

 Will regulations, penalties, fines, or incentives apply to your business?
 It depends.
 Each region operates differently.
-Acquirers and processors may have unique deadlines, as do major card networks.
+Acquirers, processors, and major card networks may have unique deadlines.
 For example, the EU began to enforce SCA and 3DS2 with fines at the beginning of 2020.

-In Canada, the deadline is 2021.
-And in the U.S., there is no current deadline.
-However, merchants that don’t comply may see higher decline rates and lose the liability shift.
+In Canada, the deadline was 2021.
+And there is no current deadline in the U.S. However, merchants that don’t comply may see higher decline rates and lose the liability shift.
 Merchants should contact their payment processors to learn more about rules and deadlines.

 3. Distribute friction across the customer journey

-4. Implement 3DS2 to use exemptions and avoid declines
+4. Implement 3DS2 to use exemptions

 Prepare your fraud prevention strategy to use available exemptions.
 In the EU, even if transactions require SCA, merchants can take advantage of exemptions.
 These exemptions, called “transaction risk analysis” (TRA) exemptions, let merchants bypass SCA compliance requirements.

 Merchants that implement a robust fraud screening can skip SCA and reduce friction.
 But TRA exemptions aren’t available to every merchant.
 In addition to the robust fraud screening requirement, merchants need to keep their fraud rates at specific thresholds.
 If they don’t, they lose the exemption.

 Kount’s AI-driven fraud prevention platform meets the requirements for real-time risk analysis, so merchants may be able to take advantage of available TRA exemptions.
-Plus, Kount can compliment existing 3DS2 solutions by determining when to use 3DS2 authentication.
+Plus, Kount can complement existing 3DS2 solutions by determining when to use 3DS2 authentication.

 Kount can help any business prepare for 3DS2 regulations, reduce cart abandonment, stop fraud, and prepare for global growth.